Healthy Homes Assessment Tamatea

 Tamatea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Tamatea and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory to all Tamatea and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be in force during the tenancy of their rental properties.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes